impredicative/irc-url-title-bot/README.md

 Use `docker logs -f irc-url-title-bot` to see and follow informational logs.

 ### Maintenance
-If any configuration file is updated, the container must be restarted to use the updated file.
+* If `config.yaml` is updated, the container must be restarted to use the updated file.
+* If `secretes.env` is updated, the container must be recreated (and not just restarted) to use the updated file.